-There are an almost infinite number of ways to approach investing, but my personal favorite is called index investing.
-It’s a simple strategy that can yield remarkable results.
+There are tons of ways to approach investing, but my personal favorite is called index investing.
 I use it myself and it’s the strategy I recommend to clients who come to me for investment advice.

 My goal in this post is to explain what index investing is and why it’s effective so that you can decide whether you would like to use it for your own investments.

 What Is Index Investing?

 At the highest level, there are two different approaches to investing: active and passive.

 Active investors try to use their skill to beat the market.
 Some do it by trying to invest in companies they think have strong long-term growth prospects.
 Others do it by trying to time the ups and downs of the market, getting in and out at the right moments.
 And there are plenty of other approaches, all with the goal of either improving returns or reducing risk relative to the market as a whole.

 Passive investors look to match the market returns.
 Instead of trying to pick stocks or time the market, they manage their expected risk and return by dividing their money up between different types of investments.
 Some money might go into the U.S. stock market, some into international stock markets, and some into the U.S. bond market.
 How they spread that money around will affect the returns they receive, but with each type of investment they are simply taking the market return rather than looking for an edge.